pytimer/kubernetes-addons/minio/README.md

 Minio default namespace is `storage`, if you want to change namespace, you should update yaml `namespace` field manually.

+If you want to custom your own access key and secret key, you should change [deployment.yaml](./standalone/deployment.yaml) envrionments.

+## Client

+The minio client deployment is experimental.

+`kubectl apply -f mc.yaml`

 ## Reference